iree-org/iree/docs/website/docs/guides/deployment-configurations/gpu-cuda.md

 These two schemes are translated into the canonical form under the hood.
 We add support for common code/product names without aiming to be exhaustive.
-If the ones you want is missing, please use the canonical form.
+If the ones you want are missing, please use the canonical form.

 ### :octicons-terminal-16: Run a compiled program